View the Best Rehabs in Connecticut

-Connecticut has recently done a study of the drug and alcohol abuse problem striking its residents.
+Connecticut counties have recently done a study of the drug and alcohol abuse problem striking its residents.
 Connecticut comes in 4th when a national study was done on the drug and alcohol abuse of adults.
 Even more alarming; more kids in Connecticut abuse drugs and alcohol than in any other state.

 Even though addiction can seem like a never-ending pit of hopelessness and despair, there is a solution.
 There are a plethora of treatment options in the great state of Connecticut, with many of them being able to accommodate many, if not all of your needs.